To the editor of THE EAGLE:

 I have to ask Emily and Autumn how long would it take them to write a 500-page textbook?
 Any good textbook should include chapter objectives and end of chapter questions.
 Another question is, how many references are needed to write a 500-page textbook?
 The number will vary but the ballpark figure is 50 to 100 and all carefully documented and reviewed for accuracy by countless reviewers.
 Another consideration is the cost of pictures, tables, graphs and design.
 Students have the expectations of entertainment in their textbooks.

 I would be happy to write one in black and white with no illustrations on plain paper and I will charge $5.
-Is this the solution you would like?

 The writer is a professor emeritus at City University of N.Y.